The Hunted (Star Trek: The Next Generation): Plot

-During the transfer from the Enterprise to the Angosian transport, Danar manages to escape.
+During the transfer from the Enterprise to an Angosian police transport, Danar manages to escape.
 Easily evading security, he cripples the Enterprise by causing an explosion in one of the Jeffries tubes, disabling her sensor systems.
-With the Enterprise blind Danar beams aboard the Angosian transport vessel.
+With the Enterprise blind, Danar beams aboard the police transport.
 Taking control, he attacks the Lunar V colony and rescues several of his fellow inmates.